Range, Endurance, and Optimal Speed Estimates for Multicopters: Range, Endurance and Optimal Speed

 The decisive factor limiting the range and endurance is the power consumption of the multicopter.
 At hover, the power demand can be calculated from momentum-theory using (\ref{eq:hover_power}).
 The simulation results suggest that a constant ratio between the hover power $P_h$ and the power consumption at the operating points maximizing the endurance $P_e$ or range $P_r$ may be a sufficient approximation.
 We find that

 where the number given in brackets denotes the standard deviation.
 Note that $P_e/P_h < 1$ means that flying forward at slow speeds reduces the power consumption compared to hovering and hence increases the endurance.
-This is a known phenomenon~\cite{2017:Karydis} and can be explained using dynamic lift: the required propeller speed reduces because the propeller generates more lift.
+This is a known phenomenon~\cite{2017:Karydis} and can be explained using dynamic lift: the required propeller speed reduces because the propeller generates more lift. \review{The power consumption of the flight controller and potentially the onboard computer is neglected as it is typically negligible compared to the power consumption of the motors.
+For example, an NVIDIA Jetson TX2 consumes \SI{<10}{\watt} while the research platform needs \SI{130}{\watt} to hover.}